Peruvian Food: 15 Traditional Dishes in Peru

-Most people visit different countries to experience new cultures, to visit iconic landmarks, and, of course, to explore a completely different gastronomy.
-So when you visit the lovely Peru, be sure to take a break from sightseeing and try out the local dishes – they are guaranteed to give your taste buds an incredible experience and add a whole new dimension to your stay.
+Most people visit different countries to experience new cultures, visit iconic landmarks, and explore completely different gastronomy.
+So when you visit magnificent Peru, be sure to take a break from sightseeing and try out the local dishes – they are guaranteed to give your taste buds an incredible experience and add a whole new dimension to your stay.

 1. Ceviche (Peruvian Sushi)